ErpNetDocs/tech/concepts/products/index.md

 Each product must belong to a user defined **product group** (e.g. goods, materials, services …) as well as to a user defined **product type** (e.g. goods, materials, services …):

-- The Product groups allow the products to be grouped according to different criteria, so they could inherit certain properties from the groups – such as next part number, default measurement unit, product name mask, default product type, etc. For more information, see [Product groups].
+- The Product groups allow the products to be grouped according to different criteria, so they could inherit certain properties from the groups – such as next part number, default measurement unit, product name mask, default product type, etc. For more information, see [Product groups](product-groups.md).

 - The Product types provide the functionality of creating different automatizations for a certain product type - e.g., you can set whether the products of a certain type are allowed to be serviced, shipped, stocked, etc. For more information, see [Product types].

 ### Measurement units

 The products can be presented in multiple measurement units.
 A **base measurement category** is used for storing the product in the warehouse, for sales reporting, etc. However, you may choose a different **measurement unit** that will be loaded by default when creating documents with this product.
 In order to make conversions between the different units of measurement for the same quantity, the user is able to define measurement ratios.
-For more information, see [Measurement categories], [Measurement units] and [Product dimensions].
+For more information, see [Measurement categories], [Measurement units] and [Product dimensions](product-dimensions.md).

 Furthermore, no matter what the recalculation based on the measurement ratios is, if the option **Allow variable measurement ratios** is checked, the user has the opportunity to manually adjust the right base quantity in the particular situation.
-For more information, see [Variable (dynamic) measurement ratios].
+For more information, see [Variable (dynamic) measurement ratios](variable-dynamic-measurement-rations.md).

 Example of setting different measurement units for a product: